Beast-Masters-addons/TomTomTargetArrow/README.md

 ## Dependencies
 As the name indicates, [TomTom][tomtom] must be installed for this addon to work.

-[HereBeDragons][hbd] is used to aquire player positions and do distance calculations, but since TomTom also depends on it, there is no need to install it separately.
+[HereBeDragons][hbd] is used to aquire player positions and do distance calculations.
+It is included in the package.

 ## Slash commands